LewisCM14/allotment/docs/docs/client_side.md

     - Ability for users to update their: first name, email address, password and country code.

 === "User Password Reset Interface"
-    - Ability for users to enter a new password, after having coming from the magic link provided via email to their registered address.
+    - Ability for users to enter a new password, after having come from the magic link provided via email to their registered address.

 <u>_**Low Priority**_</u>